pranavpai/Trading-Agent-with-MCPs/README.md

 > 📝 **Quick Setup**: Copy `.env.example` to `.env` and add your API keys:
 > ```bash
 > cp .env.example .env
-> # Then edit .env with your actual API keys
+> # Edit .env with your actual API keys - ALL API keys go in this main directory .env file
 > ```
+>
+> ⚠️ **Important**: All API keys go in the **main directory** `.env` file, not in subdirectories.
+The system automatically passes keys to MCP servers as needed.

 ### 🔑 **Required API Keys**